 36 CFR part 13 pertains to all Alaska National Park areas.

-36 CFR section 13, subpart V pertains to Special Regulations of Wrangell-St. Elias National Park & Preserve
+36 CFR part 13, subpart V pertains to Special Regulations of Wrangell-St. Elias National Park & Preserve

 The current Superintendent's Compendium provides a listing of regulations under the discretionary authority of the superintendent.
 Each year the compendium is updated and the public can make comments.
 This is the where current park closures are announced.
 The proposed Superintendent's Compendium is available for comment every year from January 15 - February 15.